 Sycamore Avenue, Fenny Stratford, Bletchley, Bucks

-The tester over the site of the former high altar is probably a Comper design, although not shown in the early photograph in CBR, p.91.
+The canopy over the site of the former high altar is probably a Comper design, although not shown in the early photograph in the Catholic Building Review (1956).
 The other wooden sanctuary furnishings are modern.
 There is an attractive small pipe organ by the entrance to the Lady Chapel, made by August Spath (who also made an organ for All Saints, Bletchley) and dated 1982.
 The chairs in the nave are original (Comper preferred these to benches).

 Architect: J. S. Comper